It says this level of data traffic is 24 percent above the normal baseline.

 While traffic continues to increase, Chorus says it expects it to reach a steady state as the Covid–19 lockdown settles down.

 Daytime network data traffic is much higher than before the virus outbreak.
-Yesterday the traffic at noon was 1.99Tbps, roughly double the data traffic before the crisis.
+Yesterday the traffic at noon was 1.99 Tbps.
+That is roughly double the data traffic before the crisis.

 Anyone reading this who is in a fibre area but not yet connected should upgrade as soon as possible.
 You will probably have to wait until the lockdown finishes first.
 Future lockdowns are likely.
 Make sure you are prepared.

-If you are already on fibre, work from home and don’t live on your own, upgrade to a gigabit plan, they don’t cost much more and they will give you enough bandwidth to work while others in your house watch Netflix or play games.
+If you are already on fibre, work from home and don’t live on your own, upgrade to a gigabit plan.
+These don’t cost much more than standard fibre plans and they will give you enough bandwidth to work while others in your house watch Netflix or play games.